Inaugural Season: December 2017 through 2018 for 5 Great Talks!

 VENUE: Maryland Science Center

 A pioneer in the field of cancer genomics

-Bert Vogelstein is Director of the Ludwig Center, Clayton Professor of Oncology and Pathology and a Howard Hughes Medical Institute investigator at The Johns Hopkins Medical School and Sidney Kimmel Comprehensive Cancer Center.
-A pioneer in the field of cancer genomics, his studies on colorectal cancers revealed that they result from the sequential accumulation of mutations in oncogenes and tumor suppressor genes.
+Bert Vogelstein is director of the Ludwig Center, Clayton Professor of Oncology and Pathology, and a Howard Hughes Medical Institute investigator at The Johns Hopkins Medical School and Sidney Kimmel Comprehensive Cancer Center.
+A pioneer in the field of cancer genomics, he has studied colorectal cancers, revealing that they result from the sequential accumulation of mutations in oncogenes and tumor suppressor genes.
 These studies now form the paradigm for modern cancer research and provided the basis for the notion of the somatic evolution of cancer.
 Together with Martin Nowak at Harvard University, he developed many mathematical models to understand the evolutionary process of cancer which lead to various hypotheses about mechanisms and timing of progression and seeding of metastases.

 Dan Vergano is a science reporter for BuzzFeed News in Washington D.C. bureau, where he focuses on science and politics.
 He was previously a staff writer/editor at National Geographic, and senior science writer at USA TODAY.
 He is on the judging panels for both the AAAS and NAS science writing awards, and is a board member of the Council for the Advancement of Science Writing (CASW).

 Discover more about Dan Vergano:

 Into Music: the Lines, the Heat, the Business